Cloudprofiler: TSC-based inter-node profiling and high-throughput data ingestion for cloud streaming workloads: CP Profiling Framework

 \emph{\Ac{bIDh}}.
-It buffers the $\langle$time-stamp, tuple ID$\rangle$ data, performs in-memory compression, and writes them to the channel's log file.
+It buffers the $\langle$TSC~value, tuple~ID$\rangle$ data, performs in-memory compression, and writes them to the channel's log file.
 As shown in Fig.~\ref{fig:id_vs_buffer_id}, the handler initializes with multiple blocks, and each block can store \SI{1}{\million} tuples (a compile-time constant).
 Instead of writing each logged tuple directly into the channel's log file, it buffers tuples into the blocks.
-We employ the non-blocking Michael-Scott queue~\cite{MSQueue} from the Boost \gls{C++} libraries~\cite{BoostWeb} for moving blocks.
+We employ the non-blocking Michael-Scott queue~\cite{MSQueue} from the Boost \ac{C++} libraries~\cite{BoostWeb} for moving blocks.
+A block is enqueued into the boost MPMC queue when it becomes full.
 When a block is full, it is enqueued into the boost MPMC queue.
-We employ multiple compression threads to dequeue and compress blocks, and enqueue them into the I/O queue (another Boost MPMC queue instance).
+We employ multiple compression threads to dequeue and compress blocks and enqueue them into the I/O queue (another Boost MPMC queue).
 The I/O thread dequeues the compressed blocks and writes them into the corresponding log file with its channel.
-The \gls{CP} registers a callback function which is called when the SIGTERM signal is activated.
-It stops ingesting new data by closing all the channels opened, and flushes all the processing data left to the disk.
-This ensures that all of the data that have been logged are written safely before termination.
+For termination, \ac{CP} registers a callback function that activates with a \emph{SIGTERM} signal.
+Termination begins with closing all associated channels; it stops ingesting new data and flushes the processed data left in the system, ensuring no log data is lost.